nanthekumar/nanthekumar/README.md

 ## What's Your Use Case?™

-My enterprise AI methodology for translating business and customer problems into practical, prioritised AI solutions.
+My enterprise AI methodology for identifying and prioritising high-value AI opportunities based on customer and business value.

 **Business Problem → AI Opportunity → Prioritised Use Case → Product / Agent / Workflow → Adoption → Measurable Value**